ottomossei/my-wayland-client/README.md

-# my-wayland-app
+# my-wayland-client

 ## Introduction

-`my-wayland-app` is an open-source project demonstrating how to run GUI applications on Wayland within a Docker container.
-This project leverages Weston as the Wayland compositor backend and showcases the operation of a custom Wayland application named `my_wayland_app`.
+`my-wayland-client` is a project demonstrating how to run GUI applications on Wayland within a Docker container.
+This project leverages Weston as the Wayland compositor backend and showcases the operation of a custom Wayland application named `my_wayland_client`.

 ## Features